ycrc/hopper-presentation/slides.md

 ---
 # Projects, not Groups
 Accounts on Hopper are subtly different from other YCRC clusters
-- Each logical _Project_ is set up independently, with it's own linux group and membership
+- Each logical _Project_ is set up independently, with its own linux group and membership
 - Projects are intended to be impermanent.
 Once the research project is complete, the project is terminated
 - Projects must be reauthorized annually.
 - PIs can and should have multiple Hopper projects if working on unrelated research projects
-- Each project has it's own work and scratch directories
+- Each project has its own work and scratch directories
 - However, each user has a single home directory

 ---